psZh3ePNj0/Nexus-Billing-Ticketing/README.md

 <h2>Description</h2>
-<b>A middleware adapter that transfers key Billing profile changes to the Help Desk Support Ticket system and automatically:</b>
+<b>A middleware adapter that transfers key Billing System profile changes to the Help Desk Support Ticket system and automatically:</b>

 <br/>